openharmony/docs/en/device-dev/quick-start/quickstart-ide-3568-helloworld.md

    In the **productdefine/common/products/rk3568.json** file, add the **hello** part after the existing part.
    > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**
    >
    > In this example, the OpenHarmony-v3.1-Release version is used, where the RK3568 configuration file is **productdefine/common/products/rk3568.json**.
-In a version later than OpenHarmony-v3.1-Release, the RK3568 configuration file is **vendor/hihope/rk3568/config.json**.
+In OpenHarmony-v3.2-Beta2 and later versions, the RK3568 configuration file is **vendor/hihope/rk3568/config.json**.

    ```